ferd/ReVault/USAGE.md

 ### Dealing with Conflicts

-Whenever two peers are believed to concurrently have edited two files in incomatible ways (they have different hashes) _at the same logical time_, we have a conflict.
+Whenever two peers are believed to concurrently have edited two files in incompatible ways (they have different hashes) _at the same logical time_, we have a conflict.

 What do we mean by logical time?
 Let's imagine two nodes, A and B, talking to each other.